- To screen for and diagnose prediabetes and diabetes

 - Buy diabetic supplies and store them properly

 - Plan meals; diet is extremely important in minimizing swings in blood glucose levels.
-A registered dietician can help you learn how to plan meals and a diabetic educator can help with this as well.
+A registered dietician can help you learn how to plan meals and a diabetes educator can help with this as well.

 How is hypoglycemia diagnosed?